 Cooler glasses, sometimes referred to as standard water glasses, are used to do just that – serve water.
 But, as noted, can be used for all types of cold beverages.
 Traditional water glasses feature tall, straight sides and hold 12 ounces; however, a range is available from 10 to 25 ounces to best accommodate varying demands.

-They are available in different designs to really accentuate bright juices and assist with tabletop presentation.
-Sometimes, these are used interchangeably with small capacity rocks glasses, occasionally referred to as low-ball glasses (see below).
-The standard height of a juice glass typically doesn’t go past five inches, with capacities often ranging between three to seven ounces.
+They are available in different designs to really accentuate bright juices and assist with the tabletop presentation.
+Sometimes, these are used interchangeably with small-capacity rock glasses, occasionally referred to as low-ball glasses (see below).
+The standard height of a juice glass typically doesn’t go past five inches, with capacities often ranging between three and seven ounces.

 Learn about all the glassware types with these related resources:

 Tumblers are the most popular form of beverage glasses, often seen in casual dining establishments.
-Many tumblers are made of plastic, which make them a good candidate for high volume, institutional-type organizations like cafeterias in schools, universities, hospitals, and correctional facilities.
+Featured in The New York Times, this type of glassware is overall the best bang for your buck.
+Many tumblers are made of plastic, which makes them a good candidate for high-volume, institutional-type organizations like cafeterias in schools, universities, hospitals, and correctional facilities.

 Tumblers cover all sizes, ranging from five ounces on the low end to more than 30 ounces on the high side.
 However, many establishments opt for a 16-ounce and a 20-ounce tumbler to accommodate small and large sizes.

 Restaurant tumblers are often characterized by their straight sides, traditional plastic construction, flat bottom, and no handle or stem.

 Goblet glasses are best reserved for serving water or iced tea at banquets or higher-end catered events.
 Goblets are most notable by their wide bowl on top a short stem and are occasionally used to serve beer at higher-end bars with a large selection on draft.